SaibSameer/icmp/planning/test_isolation.md

 ## Overview (In Progress)
 This document describes the test isolation strategy for the ICMP Events API system.
 Test isolation implementation is currently in progress.

+**Update 2025-05-12:**
+- Major import/module errors in tests have been resolved.
+- Stubs for error handling (ErrorUtils, template_system, etc.) have been added.
+- Test isolation and cleanup procedures can now proceed without import blockers.

 ## Database Isolation

 ### Test Database